 Blake’s speaker begins this piece by setting the scene in which he is suffering.
 The weather conditions of this particular night are quite harsh.
 The “wild winds” are weeping and the night is “a-cold.”
 There is nothing pleasant about the world outside this speaker’s bedroom.
 The poet chose these conditions in an effort to create an immersive and convincing environment.
 The weather outside the house mimics the mood and mental state of the speaker who is inside.

 The third line of the poem describes what it is that the speaker is suffering from, a lack of sleep, or at least a need for darkness.
 He is begging sleep to “Come hither,” or come here, and “infold” his griefs.
-There is something in his life which is causing him immense pain, and it is in sleep that he is able to escape from it.
+There is something in his life that is causing him immense pain, and it is in sleep that he is able to escape from it.
 These short phrases make clear that the speaker has been trying for a long time to find some peace from his thoughts, but sleep will not come.

 In the second half of this stanza the speaker, even more frustrated, announces that “lo!” the “morning” is coming.
 It is “peep[ing] out from the “eastern steeps,” or mountains.
 It is easy to imagine how he would feel in these moments as his last chance for a reprieve from his life disappears.
-The dawn also brings the the birds.
+The dawn also brings the birds.
 They “rustle” as they rise and begin to call to one another.
 While these might normally be sights that are welcome, in this case, they are the last thing the speaker wants to see.

 Lo! to the vault